mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 The following diagram includes a break down of factors typified by Engeström's model.

 ![](./Pictures/At_dia_7_simplified_3gat_v1.png){width=90%}
 Fig 3.x - a wide scope of activity

+CHANGE THE OBJECT TO BE - CREATING A WORKING PEDAGOGY FOR GAME MAKING  - OBJECTIVE IS TO MAKE A GAME

+The object / objective of the activity is of note here.

-The objective of activity is to make a game to share, that process is mediated by tool use.
+The objective of activity for learners was to make a game to share,

+However, in early stages particulary as the process was in flux, thus the main object shared by all was to create an effective pedagogy and working process to allow the joint creation of games.

+That process is mediated by tool use.
 The tools themselves have been created by a wider community including the facilitator (drawing on the product of a wider on-line community)

+Th

 **On development**